cyberinnovator/CodeTech_IT/Task 3.md

 ---

-## Future Enhancements

-- Use Google Cloud Functions or Firebase for additional frontend features.
-- Scale the backend using AWS Elastic Beanstalk or Lambda with API Gateway.

----

 ## Conclusion
 This project demonstrates the basics of multi-cloud deployment, combining GCP for the frontend and AWS for the backend.
 It showcases the flexibility of using multiple cloud platforms to build scalable and resilient applications.